 All voting locations are open from 7 a.m. until 8 p.m.

-- Go to the My Vote Wisconsin website to find your voting location
+Living off-campus — Go to myvote.wi.gov to find your voting location.

 Register before Election Day:

-If you are voting in Oshkosh, you can register in the municipal clerk’s office up to the Friday before the election (November 5th).
-Proof of residency is required when registering.
+If you are voting in the State of Wisconsin, you can register on the myvote.wi.gov website until October 14.
 You must have lived at your present location for 10 days preceding the election.
-Hours for the Clerk’s Office City Hall – Monday-Friday: 8:00 a.m. – 4:30 p.m.

 Register at the Polls: